Lois Cox, CFA, CFP

 For fiscal year 2019 that ended on June 30, 2019, the long-term investment pool grew to combined assets of more than $613 million and the return earned on investments was 6.80 percent.
 With two-thirds of the pool’s assets invested in global equities, both public and private, strength in these markets contributed to the pool’s solid returns and outperformance relative to the policy benchmark.

-During fiscal year 2018, the Kansas State University Foundation's performance ranked in the top quartile among 800+ college/university endowments and foundations according to the National Association of College and University Business Officers (NACUBO).
+During fiscal years 2018 and 2019, the Kansas State University Foundation's performance ranked in the top quartile among 800+ college/university endowments and foundations according to the National Association of College and University Business Officers (NACUBO).

 Annual Fiscal Year Returns